CrazyH2/HostScript/README.md

         file("/views/index.html");
     };

-    post("/update", { user: string, data: object }) { // The request needs the body to have a user value and its type to be a string. json({ success: true, message: "Data successfully updated" }) };
+    post("/update", { user: string, data: object }) { -- The request needs the body to have a user value and its type to be a string. json({ success: true, message: "Data successfully updated" }) };

+    -* This is a comment that works on multiple lines!*-
     ```

 4. **Run Scripts**: Run your starter script by running `hs script.js` in the directory of the starter script you made.